PEM--/100k-list/README.md

 yarn generateData
 ```

+> Default port is configured on `4000` and can be overriden using a `PORT` environment variable.

 ⚠️ Node & Yarn must be available on your computer for this script to work.
 Please, refer to their installation process depending on your operating system.